Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/giant-flytrap.md

     desc: "⬲ __Trigger__ A creature hits or touches the flytrap. __Effect__  The flytrap makes a leaf [[Strike]] against the triggering creature.
 If it hits, the creature is [[rules/conditions.md#Grabbed|grabbed]] in that leaf."
 abilities_bot:
   - name: "Focused Assault"
     desc: "⬺  The flytrap attacks a single target all four of its leaves.
 The flytrap makes one leaf [[Strike]].
 On a success, the flytrap deals the damage from one leaf [[Strike]] plus an additional 1d8 (1d8) damage for every leaf beyond the first.
-On a failure, the flytrap deals the damage from one leaf [[Strike]], but it can't use [[Improved Grab]].
+On a failure, the flytrap deals the damage from one leaf [[Strike]], but it can't use [[Improved-Grab|Improved Grab]].
 It deals no damage on a critical failure.
 This counts toward the flytrap's multiple attack penalty as a number of attacks equal to the number of leaves the flytrap has."
   - name: "Hungry Flurry"
     desc: "⬺  The flytrap makes four leaf [[Strike|Strikes]] at a –2 penalty, each against a different target.
 These attacks count toward the flytrap's multiple attack penalty, but the multiple attack penalty doesn't increase until after it makes all its attacks."
   - name: "Swallow Whole"